chrsoo/microservices/README.md

 For example it might be preferable to get rid of the Dockerfile altogether.
 If you are building with Maven a good candidate is to use [JIB](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin).

-You could also get rid of the Jenkinsfile and implement autodicsovery yourself but this seems like a rather cumbersome approach though.
+You could also get rid of the Jenkinsfile and implement autodicsovery for Jenkins pipelines yourself but this seems like a rather cumbersome approach though.
 I would opt for an out-of-the-box solution that provisions build pipelines automatically.

 I am not aware of any alternaives that do not use a Jenkinsfile, so it may be a good reason to look beyond Jenkins.
-USing another tool also has the benefit of not having to deal with Jenkins flavour of Groovy...
+Using another tool also has the benefit of not having to deal with Jenkins flavour of Groovy...

 Any pointers on good alternatives that stay DRY for managing a large number of Git repositories and Dockerfiles are welcome!